oggy22/SystemDesignSamplesAspNetCore/README.md

 # SystemDesignSamplesAspNetCore
 Some popular System Design questions implemented as ASP.NET core applications such as:
 - UrlShortener - service to shorten urls and provide redirections
 - LiveComments - live comments on videos
+- RateLimiter: Minimal implementation with TokenBucket